-Recruitment is one of the single most important HR responsibilities, but also one of the most challenging, especially in today’s uber-competitive labor market where companies are continually vying for top talent.
+Recruitment is one of the single most important HR responsibilities and also one of the most challenging, especially in today’s uber-competitive labor market where companies are continually vying for top talent.

 It should be more than just putting butts in seats (otherwise known as filling job vacancies).
-The aim is to create short and long-term strategies to bring the right type of talent into the organization.
+The aim is to create short and long-term strategies to promote the employer brand and bring the right type of talent into the organization.

-As such, recruitment often includes sub-functions, such as university relations teams designed to build pipelines of early-career talent, and workforce initiative programs developed to recruit diverse talent.
+As such, recruitment often includes sub-functions like university relations teams designed to build pipelines of early-career talent and workforce initiative programs developed to recruit diverse talent.